 Our Mission

 The Net Zero Freight Systems Program is developing the solution pathways for a resilient freight system with zero greenhouse gas emissions, lower environmental impacts, and greater societal benefit than today’s system.
-The initiative will:
+The initiative is working to:

 - Reduce freight system emissions by simultaneously addressing fuels, vehicles, and the design of effective material movement systems.